IPASTAT.CONF(5) IPASTAT.CONF(5)

 st_list = <list>;

-<List> is a set of names separated by space characters.
-To get names of
+<List> is a set of names separated by a space character.
+To get names

 st_mod parameters.